commandus/tlns/README.md

 Each element consist of

-- message sequence number (if container is vector)
+- message sequence number (if container is a vector)
-- network server metadata such as receiving time
+- network server metadata such as receiving time of the first received packet (no matter which gateway is first)
 - radio packet itself
-- metadata sent by the gateway- map of gateway identifier
+- metadata sent by the gateway.
+Metadata stored in the map of gateway identifier

 Each element of the message queue has an associated task descriptor.